Ashutosh-Tiwari-23/Machine-Learning-Projects/README.md

 '''
 <br>

-Project Folder: Machine Learning Projects and deployment on cloud documentation
+Project Folder: Machine Learning Projects, documentation and deployment on cloud (AWS, Azure, Heroku)

 This folder will contain 100+ projects on Machine Learning followed by their deployment on cloud services such as AWS, azure, GCP and Heroku.